joseeden/joeden/docs/099-Project-Management/020-Jira.md

 - Use issues to ask questions or add notes.
 - Regularly update issues to reflect progress.

-Issues vary in size—some may take hours, others months.
+Issues may vary in size—some may take hours, others months.
 Each issue has an assigned person responsible for updating it.

 ## Working in Jira